parasaurolophus/rader.us/src/philosophy/computability.md

 \\]

-Cantor's argument for showing that any such list cannot include all the real numbers within the selected range proceeds by constructing a new sequence of digits representing a real number that cannot already be in our list.
-He does so by applying a simple for adding each successive digit to the new real number based on the sequences of digits representing the real numbers that are already included.
-Specifically, the rule is that the \\(n \text{th}\\) digit in the new sequence must differ from the \\(n \text{th}\\) digit in the \\(n \text{th}\\) entry in the original list.
+Cantor's argument for showing that any such list cannot include all the real numbers within the selected range proceeds by describing a rule for constructing a new sequence of digits representing a real number that cannot already be in our list.
+In particular, he presents a simple rule for adding each successive digit to the new real number based on the sequences of digits representing the real numbers that are already included.
+Specifically, the rule is that the \\(n
+\text{th}\\) digit in the new sequence must differ from the \\(n \text{th}\\) digit in the \\(n \text{th}\\) entry in the original list.

 \\[
 \begin{align*}